kimble/grails-health-control/readme.md

 Health control artefacts for Grails.
 Implement simple checks to verify the sanity of databases, remote services and other fragile things.
 It's all about monitoring and verifying as many assumptions as possible before they bite you in the ass..
 The results will show up on a simple dashboard.

-The whole thing is heavily inspired by the awesome Metrics library by Yammer: http://metrics.codahale.com/
+The whole thing is heavily inspired by the awesome [Metrics](http://metrics.codahale.com/) library by Yammer.

 ![Screenshot](https://github.com/kimble/grails-health-control/raw/master/docs/screenshots/dashboard.png)